Description (K. T Cannon-Eger)

-This area was expanded by the Territorial Legislature and Governor Pinkham to 17 acres for a public park in the spring of 1917.
-The gardens were named in the Queen’s honor as Lili’uokalani Gardens in Act 53, April 1917.
-Support for a Japanese garden in Hilo came from the Hilo community, Hilo Fujin Shinkokai (a Japanese women’s friendship society dedicated to beautification) and Mr. and Mrs. Charles C. Kennedy.
-Construction started in November 1917, the same month the Queen passed away.
-The gardens opened to the public in 1919.
+Seventeen acres of Makaoku including Waihonu, a traditional fish pond, were set aside by the Territorial Legislature and Governor Pinkham for a public park in the spring of 1917.
+From the beginning, the gardens were named in the Queen’s honor as Lili’uokalani Gardens in Act 53, April 1917.
+Support came from the Hilo community, Hilo Fujin Shinkokai (a Japanese women’s society dedicated to beautification) and Mr. and Mrs. Charles C. Kennedy.
+Construction started in November 1917.

-The public park also was known as Nihon-koen (Japan public park).
-It is a strolling garden with an ocean view, tea house, bridges, and stone lanterns donated by 14 prefectures from which Japanese workers immigrated to Hawaii.
+The park also was known as Nihon-koen (Japan public park) in the old days.
+It is a strolling garden with an ocean view, tea house, and stone lanterns donated by 14 prefectures from which Japanese workers immigrated to Hawaii.

 CLOSED occasionally for special park maintenance.
 Check with the County of Hawaii Department of Parks and Recreation to be sure.

 Also see: Friends of Lili`uokalani Gardens: http://www.us-japanesegardens.com